MANDATORY PLACEMENT TESTS

 ** THERE IS NO FEE FOR THE PLACEMENT TEST FOR FSU STUDENTS **

 Because placement tests are only available for French, German, and Spanish, students who have had previous instruction in the language in which they wish to continue studying must consult with the Modern Languages and Linguistics academic advisor for proper course placement.
-Other modern languages taught at FSU include Arabic, Chinese, Modern Hebrew, Italian, Japanese, Portuguese, and Russian.
-Native speakers of any language other than English may be exempt from the language requirement and should consult the Modern Languages and Linguistics academic advisor at 850-644-2606 or MLLAdvising@FSU.EDU
+Other modern languages taught at FSU include Arabic, Chinese, Modern Hebrew, Italian, Japanese, Russian, and Ukrainian.
+Please email MLLAdvising@fsu.edu to set up a proficiency/placement test for one of these languages.
+Native speakers of any language other than English may be exempt from the language requirement and should consult the Modern Languages and Linguistics academic advisor.
+Please email MLLAdvising@FSU.EDU for more information.

 1. Who does not fall under the mandatory placement exam requirement?